MikeDegany/MikeDegany/README.md

 - :rocket: Take a look at my personal webpage <a target="_blank" href="https://5f63f171d61eb.site123.me">MikeDegany.github.io</a> to know more about me and my work.
 Follow me at LinkedIn (<a target="_blank" href="https://www.linkedin.com/in/mikedegany">@MikeDegany</a>) to stay connected.

      [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mikedegany/)

+[^*]: The sticker on the right is from 2020, back before ChatGPT existed and when things like this were so cool.